-Prudent avoidance means taking steps to reduce EMF exposure, for example: using wired (no wireless) internet, corded phones and analog utility meters (no smart meters); using cell phones for emergencies (if at all); turning off the electricity where you can; and setting limits on computer and screen time, especially for children.
+Prudent avoidance means taking steps to reduce exposure, for example using: corded (wireless off) internet; corded phones; and analog utility meters (no smart meters).
+And reduce cell phone use.
+Keep cell phones away from your body and away from children.
+Best to use cell phones for emergencies only (if at all).
+Learn to turn off the electricity at the breaker box; and set limits on computer and screen time, especially for children.
 We are working for this social change to protect children, public health, the natural environment, and our future.

 Dr. Oz and Dr. Lisa Thornton talk about how wireless devices are affecting kids’ health.
 Dr. Thornton is a pediatrician and the Medical Director of Pediatric and Adolescent Rehabilitation at the Kids’ Rehab in Chicago.
 She says our children are in danger.